w3f/Grants-Program/applications/LiquiDot.md

 - How you intend to continue development after the Fast-Grant

-   - **Step 1 — Multi-Parachain Expansion**: Integrate Hydration on Moonriver and add additional parachain DEXes via XCM, growing LiquiDOT's coverage beyond Moonbeam.
+   - **Step 1 — Multi-Parachain Expansion**: Integrate Hydration and add additional parachain DEXes via XCM, growing LiquiDOT's coverage beyond Moonbeam.
    - **Step 2 — UX & Onboarding Refinement**: Redesign the dashboard with guided strategy wizards, portfolio summaries, and in-app education to make DeFi onboarding seamless for newcomers.
    - **Step 3 — Data-Driven Strategy Enhancements**: Leverage live performance metrics and user feedback to upgrade the Investment Decision Engine with A/B-tested rebalancing rules and risk scoring.
    - **Progressively decentralised & zk-secured architecture**: Eliminate remaining centralisation points by moving the engine on-chain with **zk-SNARK-verified** instructions, introducing DAO governance, issuing **ERC-721 position NFTs**, and enabling event-driven notifications.
 Collectively these upgrades remove the "No zkProof Validations" and "No Position NFTs / Share Tokens" limitations and pave the way for a permissionless LiquiDOT v2.